woodcrest-university/community-charter/chamber-of-commerce.md

 6.1 Businesses that are owned and operated by the sim administrators (i.e. not individually-owned) will be exempt from the application and approval process.
 6.2 These businesses will be carefully selected to enhance the overall roleplay experience and fill any gaps in the Woodcrest business ecosystem.
 6.3 Sim-owned businesses will still be required to adhere to all relevant rules and regulations.
+6.4 Sim-owned businesses may be managed ICly by members of the community by appointment from Sim Administrators.
+Sim Administrators reserve the right to change sim-owned businesses or their management at any time, for any reason.
+6.5 Sim staff retain final say in the operation and usage of sim-owned businesses, including their use within storylines and other roleplay scenarios.

 ### 7. Penalties for Non-Compliance
 7.1 Businesses that deviate from their approved proposal or violate any Woodcrest or North Carolina laws will face penalties, which may include: